Suzuka 8 Hour Results | Suzuka 8 Hours History | Suzuka 8H Winners

 Japanese hotshot Katsuyuki Nakasuga has been part of all those victories while Pol Espargaro (2015/16) helped him to two, as did Alex Lowes (2016/17), while Bradley Smith (2015) and Michael Van der Mark (2017) played their parts in Yamaha’s recent string of success also.

-This year, 2018, Nakasuga is again partnered with Alex Lowes and Michael Van der Mark.
+In 2018, Nakasuga again partnered with Alex Lowes and Michael Van der Mark and the trio went on to claim Yamaha’s fourth successive victory.

-If the Yamaha trio win the race again in 2018, two of them, Nakasuga and Van der Mark, will both join a very exclusive club.
-Both riders already have three Suzuka 8 Hour victories to their name, Nakasuga with Yamaha over the past three events, while Van der Mark won two with Honda (2013-2014) while last year was his first with Yamaha.

 Suzuka 8 Hour Most Successful Riders